WMaroney/535_Project/README.md

 	- Files
 		- main2.py (main program)
 		- HIPS_tables.sql (SQL script to build database and tables)
-		- README.md
+		- README.md (readme to run the program)
-		- rqs.txt (requirements)
+		- requirements.txt (requirements)

 ## To Run the Application